PinkDiamond1/BinanceAPI/README.md

 # Binance Python API integration

 I've created an easy to use python integration with [Binance's API](https://www.binance.com/).
 It enables developers to skip over the lower level API programming and jump right into the fun stuff like getting prices and trading cryptocurrencies.
 I'm also demonstrating how to begin automating this process and make a "connected" trading bot.
 You can do things like: Populate a Google Drive spreadsheet with your trade results, and send your phone a push notification showing your profit when your trade order is filled.

+This library uses all aspects of Binance's APIs, comes with a built in logging mechanism, and does the heavy lifting for you.

 #### Installation
     git clone https://github.com/lampshade9909/BinanceAPI